dimitris-sweagle/sweagle-ansible/README.md

 ## Prerequisites:
 - You should run this playbook as root or sudoer user or put sudoer user/password in your inventory file
+- SELinux must be disabled (check with command `sestatus`, you can run system role to disable it, then reboot your server)
 - Ansible 2.4 or higher + package sshpass
 - be sure ansible.cfg knows your inventory folder and authorize non ssh checks: more /etc/ansible/ansible.cfg